2.3. Victimization Studies

 Go to the NCVS page and use the analysis tool that allows you to examine the National Crime Victimization Survey (NCVS) data on both violent and property victimization.
 You can select the victim, household, and incident characteristics.

 You can instantly generate tables with national estimates of the numbers, rates, and percentages of victimization from 1993 to the most recent year that NCVS data are available.
 The pre-set Quick Tables show you trends in crime and reporting to the police.
-If you would like more detail, use the Custom Tables analyze victimization by excellent characteristics.
+If you would like more detail, use the Custom Tables to analyze victimization by excellent characteristics.

 https://www.bjs.gov/index.cfm?ty=nvat

 As with any data source, there are challenges and limitations to victimization surveys.
 Respondents may have issues recalling victimization, which can lead to underreporting or overreporting.
 If an individual was traumatized the event may blur together, and it may have occurred in 2017 rather than 2018, but gets reported as 2018.
 Other times respondents may lie or omit information for various reasons such as shame, fear, confusion, and a lack of trust.
 If the respondent is uncomfortable with the interviewers, they may not want to tell them that their partner abused them, out of fear it will get reported to police.
-However, methodological techniques can attempt to minimize these challenges buy bounding to mitigate the chances of this happening.
+However, methodological techniques can attempt to minimize these challenges by trying to mitigate the chances of this happening.
 [3]

 1. Bureau of Justice Statistics, Data Collection: National Crime Victimization Survey (NCVS)